taryongyuth/blog-taking/README.md

 Get Started Immediately with 'react-create-app'

 You don’t need to install or configure tools like Webpack or Babel.
-They are preconfigured and hidden
+They are preconfigured and hidden.

+Installation:
+npm install

+RUN:
 npm start or yarn start

 Runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.

+BUILD:
 npm run build or yarn build

 Builds the app for production to the build folder.